awsdocs/amazon-workspaces-administration-guide/doc_source/migrate-workspaces.md

 + `D:\Users\%USERNAME%\Videos`

 **Important**
 The migration process attempts to move the files from the old user profile to the new profile\.
 Any files that weren't moved during migration remain in the `D:\Users\%USERNAME%MMddyyTHHmmss%.NotMigrated` folder\.
 If the migration is successful, you can see which files got moved in `C:\Program Files\Amazon\WorkspacesConfig\Logs\MigrationLogs`\.
 You can manually move any files that didn't get moved automatically\.
+By default, the public bundles have local search indexing disabled\.
+If you were to enable it, the default is to search `C:\Users` and not `D:\Users`, so you need to adjust that as well\.
+If you've set local search indexing specifically to `D:\Users\username` and not to `D:\Users`, then local search indexing might not work post\-migration for any user files that are in the `D:\Users\%USERNAME%MMddyyTHHmmss%.NotMigrated` folder\.

 Any tags assigned to the original WorkSpace are carried over during migration, and the running mode of the WorkSpace is preserved\.
 However, the new WorkSpace gets a new WorkSpace ID, computer name, and IP address\.